grscheller/scheller-linux-archive/info/Web/README.md

 and then just set my home page in my browser to ~/info/Web/homepage.

 I don't want to share boookmarks or passwords in any sort of "cloud" that I don't have control over.
-Although a private GitHub page with ascii encrypted files would work well for this.
-I don't trust
+Although Dropbox or a private GitHub repo with encrypted ascii files might work well for this.
-"free as in beer" bookmark and password syncing technologies.
+I don't trust "free as in beer" bookmark and password syncing technologies.
 If you don't pay for it, you are not the customer and probably someone is data mining you at best, or at worst, not doing their due diligents protecting your passwords.
 Same reason I use a paid e-mail service.

-Anyway, sometime early in 1994, when I first started using web browsers, the web was organized via directory sites.
+Anyway, sometime early in 1990's, when I first started using web browsers, the web was organized via directory sites.
 Your "homepage" was just your private starting point into these.
 When search